 Confidentiality is vital to the survey process, particularly as sensitive and personal topics are discussed.
-The consultant and campus data coordinators take multiple measures to protect individual confidentiality and the de-identification of data.
-Students are able to enter to win prizes within the survey platform.
-Entering the drawing is optional, and no survey information is connected to the entry, as information is stored separately.
+The consultant and campus data coordinators took multiple measures to protect individual confidentiality and the de-identification of data.

 Dozens of faculty, staff and students from across the UT System provided input.

 The survey was recommended in 2015 by the UT Diversity Advisory Council—a statewide group of faculty and staff tasked with identifying ways to improve diversity and inclusion efforts.
 Support for the initiative is unanimous among senior leaders system-wide, and planning teams were created at the system and campus levels to oversee the process.

 The survey administrator has administered surveys to more than 170 institutions across the country and developed a bank of tested questions.
-The UT Diversity Advisory Council and system-wide planning team selected questions from the bank and tailored each one to the University of Tennessee.
+The UT Diversity Advisory Council and system-wide planning team selected questions from a bank of questions developed by the administrator.
 UT President Joe DiPietro and campus chancellors provided feedback as well as planning team members at each campus and institute.